-Add a decimal up in the quotient also.
-In this case, as we are to round to the nearest tenth, we need to work out to the hundredths place, so two 0s are added behind the decimal.
+Example 2: Non-terminating decimal rounded to the nearest tenth nearest tenth, we need to work out to the hundredths place, so two 0s are added behind the decimal.
 Bring the first 0 down beside the 4 and start again.